severalnines/ccx-docs/docs/admin/Installation/CCX-Install-Laptop.md

     helm repo add s9s https://severalnines.github.io/helm-charts/
     helm repo update
     ```
+    and you will see:
+    ```
+    "s9s" has been added to your repositories
+    Hang tight while we grab the latest from your chart repositories...
+    ...Successfully got an update from the "s9s" chart repository Update Complete. ⎈Happy Helming!⎈
+    ```

 2. Deploy CCXDEPS and CCX using the following command:
     ```bash
     helm upgrade --install ccxdeps s9s/ccxdeps --debug --wait
+    ```
+    Create the ingress:
+    ```bash
+    helm upgrade --install ccxdeps s9s/ccxdeps --debug --set ingressController.enabled=true
     ```

     ```bash